lotabout/skim/README.md

 ## Sort Criteria

-There are four sort keys for results: `score, index, begin, end`, you can specify how the records are sorted by `sk --tiebreak score,index,-begin` or any other order you want.
+There are five sort keys for results: `score, index, begin, end, length`, you can specify how the records are sorted by `sk --tiebreak score,index,-begin` or any other order you want.